geritapan/geritapan/README.md

 ![](https://media.tenor.com/fzKPJg00gvoAAAAi/hetalia-italy.gif)

-hie im austin! i like making frens on pt so pls int with me!
-(C+H is always welcome even if it isnt in my name!)
+hie im austin! i like making frens on pt so pls int with me! though be wary, if im not with a group of friends im pretty shy (C+H is always welcome even if it isnt in my name!)

 (my friend list is usually always full ToT)